code-423n4/2022-06-infinity/README.md

 # Contest setup

 ## 🐺 C4: Set up repos
-- [ ] Create a new private repo named `YYYY-MM-sponsorname` using this repo as a template.
 - [ ] Add sponsor to this private repo with 'maintain' level access.
-- [ ] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
-- [ ] Delete this checklist and wait for sponsor to complete their checklist.

 ## ⭐️ Sponsor: Provide contest details